Jos254Kenya/k-mvc-core/README.md

     <title>Home</title>
 </head>
 <body>
-    <h1>Welcome to My Custom MVC Framework!</h1>
+    <h1>Welcome to the Custom MVC Framework!</h1>
 </body>
 </html>
 ```

+---

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue to help improve this project.
+Submit a pull request or open an issue to help improve this framework.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by Laravel, symfony and codeignitor routing mechanism
-- Special thanks to all contributors

 ---

-Happy coding!
+## 📄 License

+This project is licensed under the [MIT License](LICENSE).

+---

-## SIGAWA
+## ❤️ Acknowledgments

+- Inspired by Laravel, Symfony, and CodeIgniter routing mechanisms.
+- Special thanks to all contributors.

+---

+**Happy Coding!** 🎉